Best daily deals

 The polyurethane foam ear tips of the Sony WF-1000XM4 make for an easy fit every time.

-True, there’s been a noticeable decline in wireless neckband earbuds releases, but oftentimes you can find great performers on promotion to entice consumers.
-If you’re unsure about true wireless tech and want something reliable and with better battery life, standard wireless earbuds are the way to go.
+True, there’s been a noticeable decline in wireless neckband earbud releases, but you can often find great performers on promotion to entice consumers.
+Standard wireless earbuds are the way to go if you’re unsure about true wireless tech and want something reliable and with better battery life.

 What does IPX4 mean?

 IP ratings can be confusing, and the bare minimum of what you should look out for if you plan to perform any intense exercise with any neckband earbuds is an IPX4 rating.
-Anything IPX7 and up can withstand complete submersion, the number determines duration and depth.
-Products rated IPX6 and below cannot be submerged.
+Anything IPX7 and up can withstand complete submersion; the number determines duration and depth.
+Products rated IPX6 and below cannot go underwater.
 However, they can withstand varying degrees of water sprays.

 If you want wireless earbuds for swimming, you’ll need a pair with onboard storage.
 Bluetooth connection strength isn’t great enough to carry a signal underwater.